slackapi/node-slack-sdk/README.md

   useRtmConnect: true,
 });

-// The client will emit an RTM.AUTHENTICATED event on when the connection data is avaiable
+// The client will emit an RTM.AUTHENTICATED event on when the connection data is available
 // (before the connection is open) rtm.on(CLIENT_EVENTS.RTM.AUTHENTICATED, (connectData) => {
   // Cache the data necessary for this app in memory